timvdven/PolAssessment/PolAssessment/AnprEnricher.App/README.md

 When using a Windows-based host on Docker: instead of dropping the tgz-packed file in a folder, upload the tgz file using the Filebrowser.

-As for the ANPR data, use this JSON format:
+As for the ANPR data, use this JSON format, as described [here](../../DOCS/ARCHITECTURE/ANPR_JSON_FORMAT.md):
 ```json
 {
     "Plate": "X-123-XX",